ACCURMENT COMPARISONS

 2. Leverage Social Proof in Targeted Ads Featuring Real Regulars

 Showcase testimonials or social media posts from satisfied loyal customers in your advertising for new audiences.
-This provides authentic endorsements while implicitly praising your regulars, turning them into brand ambassadors.
+This provides authentic endorsements and increase trust for new customers (Lee et al., 2022), while implicitly praising your regulars, turning them into brand ambassadors.

 3. Frame New-Customer Promotions as Invitations, Not Discounts